 And for more weight loss kale smoothie ideas, check out this date ginger kale smoothie or watermelon kale smoothie recipe!

-Can I make kale and raspberry smoothie without yogurt?
+Can I make raspberry kale smoothie without yogurt?

 You can certainly make this smoothie without yogurt.
-We used it because we needed a denser blend of raspberries and kale to create a layered shake.
+We used yogurt because it's a great low-carb alternative to bananas to make weight-loss smoothies creamy.

 How can I boost this smoothie with extra nutrients?

-If you need a protein boost, then consider adding in a spoon of peanut butter or almond butter.
-You could also use protein powder, but we like to use less refined ingredients whenever possible.
+If you need a protein boost, then consider adding a spoonful of peanut butter or a scoop of protein powder, like pea or hemp protein powder.

-Chia seeds are another excellent add-in for this kale and raspberry smoothie.
-They provide a good dose of healthy fats, antioxidants and fibres.
-Chia seeds are rich in omega-3 fats, essential fatty acids that help lower cholesterol and protect against heart attack and strokes.
+Chia seeds are another excellent add-on for this kale raspberry smoothie.
+They provide a good dose of healthy fats, proteins, and fibres.

 If you want to learn more about making healthy smoothies, check out our article on how to make a balanced smoothie.